Authored by Neuro Athletics

 Vision is considerably more than just seeing well; it covers a wide range of abilities.
 Athletes may enhance their visual fitness and accuracy in the same way that they can improve their stamina, strength, and speed via practice and exercise.

-We know from normative studies, that athletes in general outperform the general population with respect to variance measurements.
-This means that their ability to quickly select content in their visual field to interact with is very high functioning, and as a result they are able to minimize the amount of eye jitter around that content during both eye movements and fixed gaze tasks.
+Athletes, on average, exceed the overall population in terms of variance measures, according to normative research.
+This indicates they have a high-functioning capacity to swiftly pick material in their visual area to interact with, and as a result, they can reduce eye jitter around that content during both eye movements and fixed gaze activities.
 Through accurately training the eyes with various exercises, athletes have the FITLIGHT® at their disposal to gain immediate results while periodically tracking their progress.

 But what type of visual skills can be improved?
-The important visual skills that can affect how well you play your favourite sport include the following:
+The following are essential visual skills that can impact how good you play your favourite sport:

-Improving eye-sight is difficult, taking into account the above metrics that reflect a 20/20 vision score however with neuro-technology at the forefront, any coach and/or athlete can become their own eye performance coach.
-With FITLIGHT® user friendly app, it not only gives you access to numerous vision training exercises but also enables you to correct track and measure your data overtime so you can maximize your performance.
+Improving eye-sight is difficult when considering the above-mentioned characteristics that indicate a 20/20 vision score; nevertheless, with neuro-technology at the forefront, every coach and/or athlete may become their own eye performance coach.
+In the FITLIGHT® user-friendly app, you may not only access a range of vision training exercises to develop the abilities stated above, but you can also track and measure your statistics over time to improve your performance.